leyume/printf/README.md

-# C printf project of two person Leye and Kabiru.
+# C printf project of two people, Leye and Kabiru.